Skip to Main Content

 1. Composition of the Academic Grievance Committee

-2. Upon receipt of a written grievance requesting a formal hearing by the Academic Grievance Committee, the chairperson shall notify the student and faculty member involved, the Assistant Dean and the Dean/Designee.
+2. Upon receipt of a written grievance requesting a formal hearing by the Academic Grievance Committee, the chairperson shall notify the student and faculty member involved, the Department Chair and the Dean/Designee.

-3. Final Decision and Orders by the Chancellor/Provost
+3. Final Decision and Orders by the Chancellor

 4. Records of the Academic Grievance Committee